john-/ham2mon/README.md

 See [receiver.py](file:///library/pub/dev/ham2mon/apps/receiver.py) for the Python coded flow.
 The complex samples are grouped into a vector of length 2^n and then decimated by keeping “1 in N” vectors.
 The FFT is taken followed by magnitude-squared to form a power spectrum.
 The FFT length is chosen, based on sample rate, to span about 3 RBW bins across a 12.5 kHz FM channel.
 The spectrum vectors are then integrated and further decimated for a video average, akin to the VBW of a spectrum analyzer.
 The spectrum is then probed by the Python code at ~10 Hz rate.

 The demodulator blocks are put into a hierarchical GR block so multiple can be instantiated in parallel.
 A frequency translating FIR filter tunes the channel, followed by two more decimating FIR filters to 12.5 kHz channel bandwidth.
 For sample rates 1 Msps or greater, the total decimation for the first three stages takes the rate to 40-80 ksps.
 A non-blocking power squelch silences the channel, followed by quadrature (FM) demodulation, or AGC and AM demodulation.
 The audio stream is filtered to 3.5 kHz bandwidth and further decimated to 8-16 ksps.
 A polyphase arbitrary resampler takes the final audio rate to a constant 8 ksps (or 16 ksps for AM/WBFM).
-The audio stream is then routed through a parallel-path CTCSS bypass/filter chain, mixed with other streams, or routed to a selector-controlled WAV file sink/null sink path via a blocking squelch to remove dead audio.
+The audio stream is then routed through a parallel-path CTCSS bypass/filter chain (consisting of a bypass branch and up to `max_ctcss_tones` parallel squelch/filter branches running in parallel, with only the active branch's gain enabled), mixed with other streams, or routed to a selector-controlled WAV file sink/null sink path via a blocking squelch to remove dead audio.

 The scanner.py contains the control code, and may be run on on it's own non-interactively.
 It instantiates the receiver.py with N demodulators and probes the average spectrum at ~10 Hz.
 The spectrum is processed with estimate.py, which takes a weighted average of the spectrum bins that are above a threshold.
 This weighted average does a fair job of estimating the modulated channel center to sub-kHz resolution given the RBW is several kHz.
 The estimate.py returns a list of baseband channels that are rounded to the nearest 5 kHz (for NBFM band plan ambiguity).